 You can see the difference the newborn positioner makes in harness height.
 I took the positioner out but didn’t adjust the harness height at all.
 In the first picture of Romeo, the harness is at his jawline.
 The 2nd picture without the infant positioner shows the harness properly adjusted.

 Harness covers can be left on or taken off—your preference.
-When I put itty bitties in rear-facing only infant seats, I prefer to take the covers off because they can oftentimes be too much and I feel that’s the case here.
+When I put itty bitties in rear-facing only infant seats, I prefer to take the covers off because they can often be too much and I feel that’s the case here.
 Of course, it’s parental discretion.
 The harness straps are close together on this seat and you have two choices: use harness covers or pull your child’s clothing up to protect his neck.

 Fit for both my preemie and large newborn dolls was excellent.
 The harness adjuster was smooth as silk.
-Because of COVID-19, I didn’t feel it was proper to ask for real-life baby models, so dolls will have to do for now.

 Taking the well-padded cover off to wash isn’t the most fun job in the world.
 On a scale of 1-10, with 10 being the most difficult, I’d rate it about a 6 because it’s a workout to get the cover off around the plastic harness adjuster housing and the headrest.
 You don’t have to entirely remove the canopy, which is nice, but you do have to disconnect the elastics around the handle hubs and undo the toggles that attach it to the cover on the back.
 Tip: When it’s time to reconnect the elastics around the handle hubs, raise the canopy first, then connect the elastics.
 Trust me on this one!